tests-always-included/libnss_exec/README.md

 NSS_STATUS_RETURN (2) is only supposed to be used internally and so this library does not have a mapping for it.

+The above return codes are not applied for the `getXXent` functions.
+Any error code returned will get mapped to `ENOENT` (2) and most likely the caller will next call `endXXent` to finish listing the entries.

 Credits
 -------